 There have been days that were so busy that I realized how much I rushed through them.
 I had a few things crossed off from my to do list, but I didn’t sit to have one full meal with Tay.
 I’ve excused myself periodically from the table or where we sit to take something off the stove, put something on, make a note of something that I had forgotten…

 These things may be justified and it might seem like we are still connected since we have been engaged in conversation the entire time, but all the more reason to grab a treat and sit down with her.
 Showing someone how special they are with undivided attention can be one of the greatest gifts ever, especially for a growing child.
+I remind myself that not only does she deserve my full attention, there will be a day that she is not home as much and I’ll regret giving in to the business.
+So the to do list can wait.
+We make time a priority and set aside electronics and obligations for some quality one on one convo.

 Would you have these for breakfast, brunch or dessert?